NomicFoundation/hardhat-ignition/docs/creating-modules-for-deployment.md

 # Creating Modules for Deployments

-An **Ingnition** deployment is composed of modules.
+An **Ignition** deployment is composed of modules.
 A module is a special javascript/typescript function that encapsulates several on-chain transactions (e.g. deploy a contract, invoke a contract function etc).

 For example, this is a minimal module `MyModule` that deploys an instance of a `Token` contract and exposes it to any consumer of `MyModule`: